 Any of the information associated with the original report entry in RPS-Inspections, such as exit date, inspection dates, responsible org, etc. should not be changed or edited.

-Denials, appeals, and other licensee responses to findings and violations are addressed by the existing closed report which identified the issue in question.
+Denials, appeals, and other licensee responses to findings and violations are addressed by utilizing the existing closed report which identified the issue in question.
 In addition, perform the following actions:

 Verify or reopen the EPID associated with the affected inspection report.

-eopen the report, .
+Maintain the report closed; if needed, reopen the report to add any additional staff and activities, then reclose the report.

 Add the appropriate activity codes to review the appeal by the licensee: APLF (use for baseline), EPLF (use for EP), or SPLF (use for Security) to the scheduled item.
 All time spent conducting the review should be charged to the associated CAC for the activity code selected (except for supervisors).

-If this review does not change the results or conclusion of the original report, the report after issuing a letter to the licensee describing the resolution.
+If this review does not change the results or conclusion of the original report, ensure the report and all activities remain in the closed/approved status after issuing a letter to the licensee describing the resolution.
 Add the ML number for this letter to the “Reference Number” in the Inspection Reports tab.
 In this case the inspection report will not be reissued.

-If this review changes the results or conclusion of the original report, make the appropriate changes, and reflect those changes in RPS-Inspections.
+If this review changes the results or conclusion of the original report, open the report and make the appropriate changes, and reflect those changes in RPS-Inspections.
 Refer to IMC 0611 for details of what needs to be included in the reissued report.
 Ensure that the cover letter provides a reference to the licensee’s appeal letter, and an explanation regarding why the original report is being changed.
 When complete, place the inspection in an approved status, return the report to a final status, and reclose the report and the EPID after issuing the revised report.

 Any of the information associated with the original report entry in RPS-Inspections, such as exit date, inspection dates, responsible org, etc. should not be changed or edited.